IBM/aspera-cli/README.md

 _Laurent/2016-2021_

-This gem provides `ascli`: a command line interface to IBM Aspera software.
+This gem provides the `ascli` Command Line Interface to IBM Aspera software.

 `ascli` is a also great tool to learn Aspera APIs.